rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 > Cargo will enable the minimum subset of `features` needed so that every dependency using `bevy` gets the features they ask for.

-The question then becomes, which crate enables this feature?
+The question therefore is, which crate enables this feature?

 # Playing Cargo Feature Detective